-"With the volatile energy prices, I encourage you and your family to be prepared for higher utility costs this winter.
-My office wants to help you control those costs such as winterizing your home or by conservation, especially during these harsh financial times."
+"With the increasingly volatile energy prices, I encourage you and your family to be prepared for higher utility costs this winter.
+My office wants to help you control those costs with recommendations such as winterizing your home or by conservation, especially during these difficult financial times."

 Attorney General Jack Conway